Skip to main content

 Content-Type: application/json

-Example API Request
+Example Authenticated Request

 curl -X POST "https://api-sandbox.88pay.io/api/transactions/charges" \